jmisabella/z-rooms-android/PRIVACY.md

 - **Right to request** the deletion of your personal data
 - **Right to obtain a copy** of the personal data you previously shared with us
 - **Right to non-discrimination** for exercising your rights
-- **Right to opt out** of the processing of your personal data if it is used for targeted advertising (or sharing as defined under California’s privacy law), the sale of personal data, or profiling in furtherance of decisions that produce legal or similarly significant effects ("profiling")
+- **Right to opt out** of the processing of your personal data if it is used for targeted advertising (or sharing as defined under California's privacy law), the sale of personal data, or profiling in furtherance of decisions that produce legal or similarly significant effects ("profiling")

 Depending upon the state where you live, you may also have the following rights: